New to Van Clarke? Subscribe to our newsletter for 15% off your first order. Start your haircare journey today.

 Does your colour change or fade too quickly?
 Does your comb snag on coarse dry ends?
 You may be getting the wrong toner.

-When things aren’t going right in life, it may be a small problem or perhaps a disaster.
-So often, only the symptoms are addressed which makes it all better for now.
+When things aren’t going right in life, there may be a small problem or perhaps a disaster.
+But so often, only the symptoms are addressed which makes it all better for now.
 And then the problem comes back again!

 In business, I try to teach my team that solving the problem isn’t good enough.
 You have to solve the problem that caused the problem.